notsatan/auto-sub/README.md

   <h3 align="center">auto-sub</h3>

   <p align="center">
-    A command-line utility to batch-add subtitles to media files
+    A command-line utility to batch-add subtitles, attachments, chapters and more to media files
     <br><br>
     <a href="https://github.com/demon-rem/auto-sub/"><strong>Explore the docs »</strong></a>
     <br />